angelaliudr/RepData_PeerAssessment1/PA1_template.md

 ## What is the mean total number of steps taken per day?

-### First, compute each day's total value of steps
+### First, compute each day's total value of steps.

 ```r
 library('plyr') # load plyr package